 Chris Lam Sam is one of New Zealand’s most recognisable musical entertainers for young families.

-He is best known as a member of the children’s group The Funky Monkeys, the band he and his friends began in 2003.
-Between their founding and retirement in 2017, The Funky Monkeys performed more than 900 shows to 1.7 million people, produced seven albums, two DVD’s, won the inaugural APRA NZ Best Children’s Music Video Award in 2008, and co-produced the album that won Waikato Plunket the Prime Minister’s Award For Innovation in 2010.
+He is well known as a member of the children’s group The Funky Monkeys, the band he and his friends began in 2003.
+Since they began The Funky Monkeys have performed more than 900 shows to 1.7 million people, produced seven albums, two DVD’s, won the inaugural APRA NZ Best Children’s Music Video Award in 2008, and co-produced the album that won Waikato Plunket the Prime Minister’s Award For Innovation in 2010.